 Brain Campaigner!
 Campaign Creator…

 I want to close the gap between services and sufferers of degenerative neurological conditions.
 I want to raise awareness in every way so that sufferers don’t feel alone anymore.
 I want appropriate assessments for those with complex conditions, in particular, Huntington’s Disease.
 Families across the county are being failed by antique ways of assessing that don’t fit this disease.
 It is time that care was truly patient centred and not ‘one size fits all’.
+It is time that neurology care was as incredible as cancer care in the UK!

 I have been fortunate enough to make an amazing friend, Catrin, my partner in crime.
 Together we will be running a series of projects, big and small, to make a difference.